rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

     DataFrame
 ```

 ## Visualise response amplitude

 Finally we can plot the ASSR spectrum.
+You can use the same convenient function as above, but here we will demonstrate
+how to do this using the `StatsPlot` library.
+This is possible because the results are stored in the format of a data frame.

 We will also mark with red dots the frequency components which
 contained a significant stimulus locked response according to the f-test.
 And we add a vertical line at the modulation rate.